felipearmat/clojure-react-app/README.md

 # user=>
 ```

 Now you have a Clojure REPL for interacting with the app.
-The REPL starts without a database connection, to initiate it run:
+The REPL starts without a database connection.
+To initiate it, run:

 ```clojure
 (dev-prep!)